 Back in Action is a family firm established over 30 years ago.
 We are ethically and passionately against the distribution of personal data.
 We have never passed on personal data to an outside company for marketing purposes.

-Recent laws have been introduced in order to force other companies to follow our already high standards, and these new laws are called GDPR.
+Recent laws have been introduced in order to force all companies to follow our already high standards, and these new laws are called GDPR.

 Customer trust is our biggest asset, and if you'd like to see what our clients think of us please visit Trustpilot.
 Back in Action have been compliant with the intention of the new rules for many years, and we are delighted to be able to confirm some minor changes so that you can know what we do with your data.